 The support payment available in respect of electricity or natural gas costs is subject to a cap of €10,000 per trade or profession.
 This monthly cap can be increased to €30,000 where a qualifying business has more than one MPRN / GPRN at different locations.

-Based on changes made at Committee Stage to increase the payment limits, an overall maximum payment limit of €2,000,000 applies per undertaking carrying on one or more qualifying businesses (lower limits apply to businesses engaged in the primary production of agricultural products (€250,000) and in the production, processing and marketing of fishery and aquaculture products (€300,000).
+An overall maximum payment limit of €500,000 applies per undertaking carrying on one or more qualifying businesses (lower limits apply to businesses engaged in farming (€62,000) and fishing (€75,000) activities).